Commando (film series)

 Commando is a series of Indian Hindi-language action thriller films produced by Vipul Amrutlal Shah under the banner of Sunshine Pictures.
 The film series is co-produced and distributed by Reliance Entertainment.

-The first film Commando: A One Man Army directed by Dilip Ghosh was released in 2013.
-The second film Commando 2: The Black Money Trail directed by Deven Bhojani released in 2017.
-The third film Commando 3 directed by Aditya Datt released in 2019.
+The first film Commando: A One Man Army directed by Dilip Ghosh was released in 2013, The second film Commando 2: The Black Money Trail directed by Deven Bhojani released in 2017 and the third film Commando 3 directed by Aditya Datt released in 2019.
 The series follows the story of an Indian Commando named Karanveer 'Karan' Singh Dogra (Vidyut Jammwal) and his missions.

 The protagonist's name is inspired by Karan Singh, the Dogra dynasty ex-crown prince of Jammu and Kashmir.
 Jammwal, who is trained in the Indian martial arts of Kalaripayattu, performs his own stunts and martial arts in the film's action sequences.
 Commando 2 is the only film in the series to be released along with its Tamil and Telugu dubbed versions.